 Land Conservation Tax Benefits

 The primary reason most landowners donate land or a conservation easement is to preserve the natural, scenic, and historical qualities of their land forever.
 Others may want to establish a legacy for their children and grandchildren.
-But, there also can be significant tax advantages associated with a donation.
+There also can be significant tax advantages associated with a donation.

 Qualifications for Tax Benefits